-As dean of fashion at Parsons School of Design, Burak Cakmak’s agenda includes educating the next generation of fashion creatives about the importance of social responsibility, not just relating to the environment, but to wider political and social issues including feminism and inclusivity.
+As dean of fashion at Parsons School of Design, Burak Cakmak has made it his mission to educate the next generation of fashion creatives about the importance of environmental and social responsibility, placing an emphasis not only on sustainability but political and social issues including feminism and inclusivity.

 Burak Cakmak’s 15-year-strong background in sustainability informed his initiative to make the topic a key focus at the prestigious institution.
 He also created scholarships at Parsons and Central Saint Martins in London and spearheaded the Swarovski Waterschool Initiative’s education program.